wp-plugins/privilege-menu/readme.txt

 = 1.3 =
 * Added Wordpress admin class protection coding to customWalker.php
 * Changed "Display Mode" to "User Restriction"
-* Added in bottom border to "User Restriction" area in each widget to make the widget area easier to read
+* Added in bottom border to "User Restriction" area in each menu item to make the menu area easier to read

 = 1.2 =
 * Removed superfluous "2" from end of plugin name